2017: Stock Sector Winners And Losers

 First, all of the excitement about the prospects for the industrial sector related to infrastructure spending may be misguided.
 For if industrials turned forecasts for +6% earnings growth into an incrementally negative goose egg last year, all the supposed excitement about an infrastructure boom coming next year surely would have resulted in a more robust forecast for industrials along the way.
 Perhaps those infrastructure projects may not be "shovel ready" just yet.

 Also, the recent excitement about financials coming out of the election may be justified given the vastly improved earnings outlook versus last year.
 But at +17%, it is certainly not the blow your socks off kind of earnings growth that the recently skyrocketing stock prices are implying.
-Moreover, while many financial institutions still represent reasonably attractive value, at more than 16 times earnings the sector can no longer be considered dirt cheap by any stretch.
+Moreover, while many financial institutions still represent reasonably attractive value, at more than 16 times earnings, the sector can no longer be considered dirt cheap by any stretch.

 In addition, if the price of oil ends up going down in 2017 instead of up, any earnings forecast for the energy sector is likely to be toast.
 The price of oil, after all, bottomed at the start of the year and subsequently doubled from its lows.
 Yet the sector still managed to turn a projected profit of $14.43 per share into a loss of -$12.10 per share over this same time period.
 Is the sector likely to register another -$12.10?
 Almost certainly not unless something really bad comes to pass for the global economy.
 But we could end up seeing a number in the $3 to $4 per share range for energy even if prices hold steady in their current range.